AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/filter-group-work-priorities.md

 # Filter and group your work with Priorities

-You can use filters to find work you and looking for and then apply a grouping to keep it organized.
+You can use filters to find work you are looking for and then apply a grouping to keep it organized.

 ## Access requirements